MirumSG/mirumsg.github.io/_posts/2014-08-23-css-scss-styleguide.markdown

 ####5.7 - Quasi-qualified selectors

----- *** This seems to apply to CSS only, using SASS defeats the point to follow this rule ---- We should never write qualified selectors, for example: ul.nav {} if you can just have .nav.
+####This seems to apply to CSS only, using SASS defeats the point to follow this rule
+We should never write qualified selectors, for example: ul.nav {} if you can just have .nav.
 Qualifying selectors decreases selector performance, inhibits the potential for reusing a class on a different type of element and it increases the selector’s specificity.
 These are all things that should be avoided at all costs.